 In a single process of fermenting probiotic tea Kombucha, the ‘mother’ Scoby (symbiotic colonies of bacteria and yeast) also generates a cellulose material.
 Until recent years, the cellulose was viewed as a bi- product of commercial brewing the tea.

 Today, it is recognised as a valuable material with applications within art, fashion, design, medicine and surgery.

 Mycelium is increasinly valued as a material with numerous applications.
 Here are images from growing mycelium at home.

-An institute in Manhattan, New York are making furniture and domestic fittings with mycelium.
-A company called ‘Ecovative’ in upstate New York are growing packaging, building materials and furniture out of mycelium.
-Mycelium architecture building with ancient fungi is on the rise and an exciting way forward.
+‘Ecovative’ in upstate New York are growing packaging, building materials and furniture from mycelium.
+Building architecture with ancient fungi is an exciting way forward.

-The Design Department at Central St Martins School, London are researching applications for the fashion industry; including vegan leather and how to make Scoby bacterial cellulose clothing water-proof and durable.
+The Design Department at Central St Martins School, London are researching applications for the fashion industry; including vegan leather and how to make microbial cellulose clothing durable.